 Heather Brummer, MS, CN, LAc

 Heather has been passionate about helping her clients gain a sense of empowerment in their health since 2004.
 She came to the field of natural medicine by way of alternative agriculture research, working at The Land Institute.
 It was there that she realized her true passion: connecting people with the land, through their food choices.
-She moved to Seattle in 1999 to attend Bastyr University and pursue a Masters’ degree in Nutritional Counseling.
+She moved to Seattle in 1999 to attend Bastyr University and pursue a Masters of Science degree in Nutrition.
 Heather continued her studies beyond nutrition and acquired a Masters’ in Acupuncture and Chinese Medicine as well.

 Incorporating principles of western nutrition and Chinese medicine, Heather supports her clients in finding their own authentic approach to nutrition.
 At its best, nutrition (which includes everything that we ingest) would fuel our body, mind and spirit, bringing enhanced vitality and joy into our lives.
 However, figuring out what to eat is often the source of much stress, whether it is trying to figure out which “expert” to follow or which of the latest nutrition trends makes the most sense.